dlvp/dlvp.github.io/_posts/2017-12-03-Economics-laffer.markdown

 {% include image.html file="laffer1.png" description="A kitten shaped non-single valued Laffer curve" %}

-So to conclude, is more arguing needed in support of the statement that every conclusions drawn from the existence of a Laffer curve, and the Laffer curve itself, are pure bogus.
+So to conclude, is more arguing needed in support of the statement that every conclusions drawn from the existence of a Laffer curve, and the Laffer curve itself, are pure bogus?
 I guess not.

 AND PLEASE PLEASE PLEASE, STOP TALKING ABOUT IT, PLEAAAAAASEEEEEEEEE.